 Ligita Stawarz, Service-Learning Director

 Bring CWI to Your School, District, or Organization

 CWI’s approach to place based service-learning and sustainability is uniquely powerful.
 Service-learning is associated with higher student engagement and achievement, improved school climate, and greater teacher effectiveness,

 For a free consultation, or to discuss bringing CWI to your school, district, or community based organization, email Joe Brooks, or call us at: 909.480.3966 (PST)

 We see service-learning as a crucial piece in a larger effort to connect and engage students with real world issues.
 Our approach is to first consider place as the context, with service-learning as the strategy, and sustainable communities as the goal.
 To achieve this we begin our work with educators by considering what sustainable communities look like, and how to connect students to a sense of place—their place—in intentional ways that will inform their experience with service and social action.
 Student voice and creating real reciprocity (genuine deeper and complimenting relationships) are absolutely inherent to high quality service-learning.
 An emphasis on social justice and diversity is an intentional and natural part of this process as it unfolds with students.

-Our site based professional development work with schools and community organizations, trainings, and workshops, is guided and facilitated by CWI founder and place based service-learning expert Joe Brooks—a veteran teacher, who for three decades has inspired and supported educators from around the world to involve students in powerful community focused experiences.
+Our site based professional development work with schools and community organizations, trainings, and workshops, is guided by CWI founder and place based service-learning expert Joe Brooks—a veteran teacher, who for three decades has inspired and supported educators from around the world to involve students in powerful community focused experiences.
 We work with field tested best practices and principles of sustainability that support engaging your students in academically based service that contributes to building sustainable communities.
 Joe emphasizes "outside the box" thinking, the nuts and bolts of design, and long term program development.

 What We Do